EscolaLMS/headless-format/source/index.md

 - **network independent** - can work when the network is unreliable, or even non-existent
 - **secure** - working in browser sandbox and taking advantage of HTTPS to make them secure

-The client-side implementation of ULAM format fits all capabilities to be a Progressive Web App without any special preparation.
+The client-side implementation of `ulam` format fits all capabilities to be a Progressive Web App without any special preparation.

 ### Topics Types